preraulab/DYNAM-O/README.md

 **Whole-histogram analysis.** Given feature histograms from multiple subjects or recording sessions, DYNAM-O supports "whole-histogram" group comparisons (analogous to whole-brain voxel-wise fMRI analyses).
 Two approaches are implemented:

-- **Pixel-wise FDR testing** (`FDR_2D`): Two-sample or paired-sample statistical tests at each histogram bin, with false discovery rate correction using the Benjamini–Yekutieli procedure.
+- **Pixel-wise FDR testing** (`FDR_2D`): Two-sample or paired-sample statistical tests at each histogram bin, with false discovery rate correction using the [Benjamini–Yekutieli procedure](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Yekutieli_procedure).
 - **Global permutation testing** (`gpermtest`): Tests on the linearized feature histograms based on the number of bins exceeding acceptance bounds, providing greater sensitivity to detect small but consistent differences across the entire histogram.
+Based on the method described in [Harrison et al. (2009)](https://www.nature.com/articles/nn.2501).

 These methods enable detection of group differences (e.g., between clinical populations or across experimental conditions) that may be distributed across multiple frequency ranges and sleep depths simultaneously.